-This EIS evaluates the potential impact on the environmental conditions from implementing the Hybrid Lease/Construction Alternative, Lease Relocation Alternative, or the No Action Alternative.
+This EIS evaluates the potential impact on the environmental conditions from implementing the Hybrid Lease/Construction Alternative, Lease Relocation Alternative (the Preferred Alternative), or the No Action Alternative.
 For each resource area analyzed in this EIS, the expected consequences of the alternatives are summarized in Table ES-1.

-Hybrid/Lease Construction Lease Relocation Impact Reduction Measures Alternative (Alternative 1) (Alternative 2) No Action Alternative Cultural Resources Construction: Potential for significant adverse effects from ground disturbing activities in areas unsurveyed for archaeological resources.
-Operations: Moderate permanent adverse effects on an NRHP eligible historic property (i.e., the CHFB) from partial demolition of the landscaping and site plan, and from visual impacts related to the loss of views to and from the historic property.
-Disposal of the property out of federal ownership could result in significant and permanent adverse effects from future development, unless deed restrictions/covenants and/or easements are included that require future projects that would potentially affect the resource be done in compliance with the Secretary of the Interior's Standards .
-Future Redevelopment: Any future Construction: No impacts to cultural resources.
-Operations: Disposal of the property out of federal ownership could result in significant and permanent adverse effects from future development, unless deed restrictions/covenants and/or easements are included that require future projects that would potentially affect the resource be done in compliance with the Secretary of the Interior's Standards.
+Hybrid/Lease Construction Alternative (Alternative 1) Preferred Alternative - Lease Relocation (Alternative 2) No Action Alternative Impact Reduction Measures Cultural Resources Construction: Potential for an effect to historic properties from ground disturbing activities in areas unsurveyed for archaeological resources.
+Operations: Moderate permanent adverse effects on an NRHP-eligible historic property (i.e., the CHFB) from partial demolition of the landscaping and site plan, and from visual impacts related to the loss of views to and from the historic property.
+Disposal of the property out of federal ownership could result in an effect to historic properties under NHPA and significant impacts is currently underway to determine effects to the property under NHPA, and results of this process, as well as any required mitigation measures, will be detailed in the ROD for this EIS.
+Future Redevelopment: Future development would be subject to the outcome of the Section 106 process that is currently underway, the results of which will be documented in the ROD for this EIS.
+Future development at the site could result in an effect to archaeological resources, and visual impacts related to the loss of views to and from the historic property under a renovation scenario.
+Construction: No impacts to cultural resources.
+Operations: Disposal of the property out of federal ownership could result in an effect to historic properties from future development.
+The Section 106 process is currently underway to determine effects to the property under NHPA, and results of this process, as well as any required mitigation measures, will be detailed in the ROD for this EIS.
 Future Redevelopment: Similar to Alternative 1 Future Redevelopment.
 No impacts to cultural resources.
 Under Alternative 1, the project could be redesigned to change the height of the new construction to less than 4 stories.
-The revised height could be determined by a study of the viewshed toward the CHFB that would determine the maximum massing and height of the new construction that would retain the current distant view of the historic resource.
-Under Alternatives 1 and 2, adverse effects could be eliminated by implementing deed restrictions in the form of covenants stating that change of ownership would require any changes to the property that will impact its character- defining features be done according to Secretary of the Interior's Standards.
-In consideration of archaeological resources, the Area of Potential Effect should be considered sensitive for prehistoric resources and monitoring by both a qualified archaeologist and a Native American monitor is recommended during any ground-disturbing activities.
-It is further recommended that a discovery plan be put into place that governs treatment of any inadvertent discoveries of cultural resources that may occur during project construction. renovation or demolition activities of the CHFB could result in significant adverse effects if the action was conducted in a way that did not comply with the Secretary of the Interior's Standards .
-Future development at the site could result in significant impacts to archaeological resources, and visual impacts related to the loss of views to and from the historic property under a renovation scenario.
-Air Quality and Greenhouse Gas Emi ssions Construction: Minor impacts during construction of new building from use Construction: Negligible impacts from emissions Minor impacts from ongoing vehicle trips to site and The following measures would be implemented during construction of a new USCIS building for Alternative 1:
+The revised height could be determined by a study of the viewshed toward the CHFB that would determine the maximum massing and height of the new construction that would retain the current distant view of the historic property.
+In consideration of archaeological resources, the APE should be considered sensitive for prehistoric resources and monitoring by both a qualified archaeologist and a Native American monitor is recommended during any ground- disturbing activities.
+It is further recommended that a discovery plan be put into place that governs treatment of any inadvertent discoveries of cultural resources that may occur during project construction.
+The Section 106 process is currently underway to determine effects to the property under NHPA, and results of this process, to include any applicable impact reduction measures, will be detailed in the ROD for this EIS.